openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 A function type that contains the ``throws`` mark (see :ref:`Throwing Functions`) is the *throwing function type*.

-If the function type contains the ``?`` mark for the parameter name then it means that this parameter is optional and all parameters after this one (if any) are optional.
+If a function type has the '``?``' mark for a parameter name, then this parameter and all parameters that follow (if any) are optional.
 Otherwise, a :index:`compile-time error` occurs.
-The actual type of the parameter is the union of the parameter declared type and ``undefined``.
+The actual type of the parameter is then a union of the parameter declared type and ``undefined``.
 Note that this parameter has no default value.

-A function type that contains the ``?`` mark in the parameter name, then the parameter and all parameters that follow (if any) are optional.
-Otherwise, a :index:`compile-time error` occurs.
-The actual type of the parameter is then a union of the declared parameter type and ``undefined``.

 .. code-block:: typescript
    :linenos: